G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/ai_answer_engine_scraper_node_guide.md

 **Key Principle**: The default configuration balances comprehensive results with efficient resource usage.
 Always use caching unless you specifically need fresh data.

+### Billing Information

+The AI Answer Engine Scraper node uses a **flat-rate billing model**:

+- **Cost**: $0.03 per query (3 cents per query)
+- **Same rate for all providers**: Google, OpenAI, and Perplexity all cost the same per query
+- **Cached queries are free**: Only new queries consume credits
+- **Credit allocation**: Credits are allocated before queries execute
+- **Credit adjustment**: After execution, credits are adjusted based on successful queries only
+- **Failed queries don't charge**: You're only charged for successful query results

+**Example Cost Calculation**:
+- 10 entities × 5 query templates = 50 queries
+- If 20 queries are served from cache: 30 new queries
+- Cost: 30 × $0.03 = $0.90

+**Insufficient Credits**: If you don't have enough credits, the node will fail with an error before executing any queries.

 ## Configuration (`AIAnswerEngineScraperConfig`) - Use Defaults

 The node comes with carefully tuned default settings. **We strongly recommend using the defaults** unless you have specific requirements.
 Here's what the configuration controls: